Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

-We {\em claim} that: \begin{claim}[proven in \secref{proof_graphicalargument}] For all $(a,a',b)\in (V)_3$, \end{claim} \ignore{\begin{remark}\claimref{graphicalargument} will help us control the probability of two red particles trying to pinken when ``bumping into" the same white particle.
-The next equation will show that the probability that $F_a=F_{a'}$ is bounded by $\Pr{F_a=a'}+\Pr{F_{a'}=a}$.
-We were not able to prove a similar result for {\em general graphs $G$} without rule $\# 3$ for a {\sc pinkening time} (cf. Boxes \ref{box:pinkening} and \ref{box:newpinkening}): that is, the fact that pinkening can only happen when a vertex is {\em first} touched by an edge is what allows us to show that $F_a=F_{a'}$ is not too likely.
-By contrast, if {\em any contact} between red and white could result in pinkening, problems would occur eg. in a graph with a white vextex of very large degree with many red neighbors.\end{remark}}
+\end{claim} \ignore{ \begin{remark}Claim~\ref{claimgraphicalargument} will help us control the probability of two red particles trying to pinken when ``bumping into'' the same white particle.
+The next equation will show that the probability that $F_a=F_{a'}$ is bounded by $\mathbb {P}(F_a=a')+\mathbb{P}(F_{a'}=a)$.
+We were not able to prove a similar result for \textit{general graphs $G$} without rule $\# 3$ for a {\sc pinkening time} (cf. Boxes~\ref{boxpinkening} and~\ref{boxnewpinkening}): that is, the fact that pinkening can only happen when a vertex is \textit{first} touched by an edge is what allows us to show that $F_a=F_{a'}$ is not too likely.
+By contrast, if \textit{any contact} between red and white could result in pinkening, problems would occur eg. in a graph with a white vextex of very large degree with many red neighbors. \end{remark} }